mshopf/borg-webgui/README.md

 - Removing backups from the data tree will *NOT* reunite data that has been split by that backup.

   For example consider a data tree, that has a file in version a in backup sets 1, 2, and 4, and in version b in backup set 3 (e.g. renamed for set 3 and moved back again for set 4).
 That leaves backup possibilities 1+2, 3, and 4.
 After removing backup set 3, it will still be 1+2 and 4, though these two are the same.
-If the data tree is recreated from backup sets 1, 2, and 4 from scratch, backup possibilities will be 1+2+4.
+If the data tree is recreated from backup sets 1, 2, and 4 from scratch, backup possibilities will be only the single 1+2+4.

 - Symlinks are displayed and can be selected accordingly

 - Files are considered differently, if their sizes or modification times differ. borg-webgui does not check any checksums, because extracting those slows down `borg list` significantly.

 - `borg extract` is still a relatively slow operation.
 Requests are queued and processed one at a time.
 Future changes in borg might help, as the used `pp` and `pf` patterns could be optimized easier than others, but that requires changes to the borg archive structure.

 ## Bugs